Inverting Gradient Attacks Makes Powerful Data Poisoning: Introduction

 So far, unless the objective function is convex \cite{biggio2013poisoning}, availability attacks have only been possible through gradient attacks \cite{blanchard2017byzantinetolerant, mhamdi2018hidden, baruch2019little}, leaving an open question of whether gradient attacks are fundamentally more powerful than data poisoning attacks outside the convex setting.
 In this work, we answer this question by providing empirical evidence that poisoning attacks can lead to availability attacks on (non-convex) neural networks, under a threat model that allows for comparing both gradient and data poisoning attacks.

-An \say{apple-to-apple} comparison of data poisoning attacks and gradient attacks is not straightforward because the literature associates them with different threat models.
-In order to remove this confounding factor, we consider a threat model in which both attacks can be executed by allowing an attacker to recalculate its attack at each iteration, may it be gradients or data poisoning (Figure \ref{fig:this-work}).
-Once this confounding factor removed, the fundamental difference between gradient and data poisoning attacks comes from the fact that in gradient attacks, malicious gradients are not required to be valid gradients of the model.
+An ``apple-to-apple'' comparison of data poisoning attacks and gradient attacks is not straightforward because the literature associates them with different threat models offering different levels of knowledge and interventions.
+For instance, gradient attacks can be crafted at each iteration, while data poisoning attacks are usually crafted once and for all.
+In order to remove this confounding factor, we consider a threat model in which \textbf{both attacks} can be executed by allowing an attacker to recalculate its attack at each iteration, similarly to Algorithm~1 in \citet{steinhardt2017certified}, may it be gradients or data poisoning (Figure \ref{fig:this-work}).
+Once this confounding factor removed, the fundamental difference between gradient and data poisoning attacks comes from the limited expressivity of data poisoning compared to the arbitrary gradient attacks.

-Our approach leverages gradient inversion methods, which were previously used in privacy attacks to reconstruct training data points from actual gradients they induced.
-Contrary to privacy attacks, malicious gradients might not be achievable by the gradient operator (Figure \ref{fig:image-grad}).
-We reconstruct data points whose induced gradient can replicate as well as possible a malicious gradient, and show that they can constitute a sufficient data poisoning.
+Our approach leverages gradient inversion methods, which were previously used in privacy attacks in distributed learning to reconstruct training data points from actual gradients they induced.
+Contrary to privacy attacks, malicious gradients might not be achievable by the gradient operator if participants are expected to send legitimate-looking inputs (Figure \ref{fig:image-grad}).
+We reconstruct data points whose induced gradient can replicate as much as possible a malicious gradient, and show that they can constitute a sufficient data poisoning to achieve an availability attack.

-In our experiments, we exhibit a successful availability attack on recent neural network architectures, trained on a image classification task with different optimization algorithms, even when protected by a state-of-the-art defense mechanism against gradient attacks.
+In our experiments, we exhibit a successful availability attack on recent neural network architectures, trained on an image classification task with different optimization algorithms, even when protected by a state-of-the-art defense mechanism against gradient attacks.
 We show that: (1) the additional constraints under which data poisoning attacks operate, compared to gradient attacks, make them overall less effective than plain gradient attacks, and (2) the severity of data poisoning attacks covers the same range as gradient attacks, including availability attacks, even on non-convex neural networks.

-Our contributions are the following: \begin{itemize} \item We leverage gradient inversion mechanism from privacy attacks to reconstruct data poisonings from existing gradient attacks; \item We experiment this attack on neural networks under various training settings; \item We exhibit the first data poisoning availability attack on neural networks. \end{itemize}
+Our contributions are the following: \begin{itemize} \item We leverage gradient inversion mechanism from privacy attacks to reconstruct data poisoning from existing gradient attacks; \item We experiment this attack on neural networks under various training settings; \item We exhibit the first data poisoning availability attack on neural networks. \end{itemize}